sultim-t/Serious-Engine-RT/README.md

 * `MakeFONT` Used for generating *.fnt files
 * `Shaders` Compiled shaders
 * `GameAgent` The serverlist masterserver written in Python
+* `libogg`, `libvorbis` Third party libraries used for playing OGG-encoded ingame music (see http://www.vorbis.com/ for more information)

 These have been modified to run correctly under the recent version of Windows.
 (Tested: Win7 x64, Win8 x64, Win8.1 x64)